🛡️ Independent & unbiased — we don't sell remediation 24/7 help line: (659) 399-3788

 How to choose

 When a kit isn't enough — be honest with yourself: if there's active water, growth you suspect is inside walls or HVAC, a large area, or someone in the home is health-sensitive, skip the kit and get a professional look.
 A kit answers "is this mold?" — not "how bad is it behind the wall?"
-Talk to a specialist or ask the Advisor.
+Talk to a specialist — reputation and reviews decide who gets your call, not a commercial relationship (how that works) — or ask the Advisor.

 What a kit can't tell you